-If you’re one of those people who think that playing video games is a complete waste of time and you’re always trying to get your kids, spouse and gamer friends to put their phones down, then you’re wrong.
+If you’re one of those people who think that mobile gaming is a complete waste of time and you’re always trying to get your kids, spouse, and gamer friends to put their phones down, then you’re wrong.
 Sure, no one should be glued to their phone or console all of the time, but it has long been established that video games can have a whole lot of benefits from reducing depression to beating stress, which means that they are by no means a complete waste of time.

 Here are some of the very real benefits you can gain when you play mobile video games in moderation: